oottppxx/enigma2/plugins/budweiser/README.md

 usable audio devices/sinks other than the dvbaudiosink, which is of course busy once services are in use?
 As such, unless a proper system audio device/sink is found, this plugin won't work there.

-More on VU+ decoders: sometimes the alternative audio doesn't play for some box/distro combos which were tested as successful by others.
-Investigation is ongoing to check for interactions with other software/plugins that might be installed on the problematic devices, but no smoking gun yet, so no known fix.

 ## Description